 1839 Morning Chron.
 30 May The blistering demon of normality is evoked from the hell of French infidelity to become the patron saint of high-Church educators.

-But getting back to Luhmann and risk, if the future cannot known, all we have are expectations, and these expectations can be fulfilled or disappointed.
+But getting back to Luhmann and risk, if the future cannot be known, all we have are expectations, and these expectations can be fulfilled or disappointed.
 The normal is the expected, and the deviant is the unexpected or surprising event.
 To deal with undesirable surprises, modern society has invented things like risk mitigation, risk reduction, risk management, risk analysis.
 These tools are ways to rationalize systems, like the economy, or make a system less random.
-Part of risk management is the invention of contingency planning: If X unfortunately occurs, we do Y. Ideally, not much thinking or uncertainty is necessary when X happens; you simply carry out the contingency plan (Y).
+Part of risk management is the invention of contingency planning: If X unfortunately occurs, we do Y. Ideally, not much thinking is necessary when X happens; you simply carry out the contingency plan (Y).
 So when we have something that is apparently “nonrational,” like earthquakes (or other “acts of God”), that at some point might happen, we enhance the sense of rationality, stability, or regularity.
 A social system can expect earthquakes to happen when particular people are busy with other things and thinking about earthquakes.
 Rituals serve the same purpose (stabilizing or rationalizing the future): If someone dies, we have the body taken away and start making funeral arrangements.
 No real decision is required, which reduces the probability of making a bad decision.

 If we can rationalize one system through contingency planning, then we can minimize possible disturbance to other systems.
-The greater the number of decisions that have to me made, the greater to probability of bad outcomes.
+The greater the number of decisions that have to be made, the greater to probability of bad outcomes.